-iPhone X is set to hide previews of notifications on the Lock screen by default, only revealing them when the user has been authenticated by Face ID.
-While a great privacy feature, I find it to be more of an inconvenience at times, and fortunately, there is an option to disable that and always show notification previews on iPhone X Lock screen.
+iPhone X and later models with face unlock hide previews of notifications on the Lock Screen and only reveal them when the user has been authenticated by Face ID.
+While a great privacy feature, I find it to be more of an inconvenience at times, and fortunately, there is an option to disable that and always show notification previews on the iPhone Lock Screen.

-Seeing notification previews on the Lock screen has never been a privacy issue for me before iPhone X. I have absolutely nothing to hide from people who may have access to my device, and quite frankly, even if someone was to steal my iPhone, the least of my worries would be for them to see my Lock screen notifications.
-That is why I personally prefer to always be able to see notification previews on the Lock screen, regardless of whether Face ID authenticated me.
+Seeing notification previews on the Lock Screen has never been a privacy issue for me before iPhone X. I have absolutely nothing to hide from people who may have access to my device, and quite frankly, even if someone was to steal my iPhone, the least of my worries would be for them to see my Lock Screen notifications.
+That’s why I prefer always to be able to see notification previews on the Lock Screen, regardless of whether Face ID authenticated me.

-Changing the default notification preview behavior is as easy as going to Settings > Notifications > Show Previews, and selecting Always.
+Changing the default notification preview behavior is easy.
+Just go to Settings > Notifications > Show Previews and select Always.

 Whether the slight decrease of privacy is worth the convenience is a decision only you can make.
 Feel free to discuss this topic in the comments section below.